roshie548/PicScheduler/README.md

 # PicScheduler

-An app which, upon taking a picture of a schedule, will automatically import events into your Google Calendar.
+An Android app to make the process of adding class schedules to your calendar by using OCR